Brainstorm (Latvian band): New albums, MTV awards (2001–2010)

 The Online album was released in 2001 or, in the Latvian version, – Kaķēns, kurš atteicās no jūrasskolas.
 The album featured the track "Maybe."
 The video was shot in Prague.
 The second single "Waterfall" also achieved success, and had a video which was shot in Finland.
-Another track "Spogulīt, spogulīt" (Mirror, mirror), contains the lines of the fairytale about Snow White by the Brothers Grimm.
+Another track "Spogulīt, spogulīt", contains the lines of the fairytale about Snow White by the Brothers Grimm.

 The next album Dienās, kad lidlauks pārāk tāls or A Day Before Tomorrow was released in 2003.
-The lead singles of this album – "Colder" and "A day before tomorrow" ("Plaukstas lieluma pavasaris") – were produced by German producer Alex Silva.
+The lead singles of this album – "Colder" and "A day before tomorrow" (the English version of "Plaukstas lieluma pavasaris") – were produced by German producer Alex Silva.
 The majority of the album was produced by UK producer Steve Lyon.
 The album was recorded in Germany and Denmark.
 In 2003 Brainstorm were the support band for The Rolling Stones at their concert in Prague.
 Brainstorm presented a saxophone to Mick Jagger for his birthday.

-In 2004, one of the band founders died on the night between 22 and 23 May in a car accident on the highway between Riga and Jelgava – bassist Gundars Mauševics or as his friends called him – Mumiņš was only 29 years old.
+In 2004, one of the band founders died on the night of May 22 and 23 in a car accident on the highway between Riga and Jelgava – bassist Gundars Mauševics or as his friends called him – Mumiņš was only 29 years old.
 Despite this loss, the other band members continued working.

-In 2004 Brainstorm and a well-known Russian band Bi-2 recorded the song "Skol'zkie Ulitsy" (Slippery Streets), which was included on their album "Inomarki", released on 2 March 2004 and which reached number 1 on radio charts in Latvia, Ukraine and Russia.
+In 2004, Brainstorm and a well-known Belarusian band Bi-2 recorded the song "Skol'zkie Ulitsy", which was included on their album "Inomarki", released on 2 March 2004 and which reached number 1 on radio charts in Latvia, Ukraine and Russia.
+Brainstorm and Bi-2 performed this composition together during the concert tour of Bi-2 in Moscow, Saint Petersburg and Latvia.

-In 2005 Brainstorm released their album Četri krasti.
+In 2005, Brainstorm released their album Četri krasti.
 In its recording a fifth person took part: bass guitarist Ingars Viļums.
 He also took part in a tour over Russia which presented the album.

 The album featured tracks such as "Četri krasti", "Rudens" and "Pilots Tims".
 On 21 August 2005 Brainstorm played a concert in Mežaparks attended by 40,000 people.
 At the beginning of 2006 Brainstorm released an English version of Četri krasti – Four Shores.
 The lead single "Thunder Without Rain" became popular in most of Europe and received airplay on MTV Europe and VH1 Europe.

 They received the MTV Europe Music award for Best Baltic Act in 2006.
-In 2009, War, an album written singularly in Latvian and Russian was released into Eastern Europe with reasonable success, the English version, Years and Seconds, followed a year later with more popular audience feedback, although the meanings of several songs had to altered to fit English lyrics.
-Concerts have been held by the band recently in Western Europe and they continue to gain popularity in the United Kingdom due to their similarity to Beirut.
+In 2009, War, an album written singularly in Latvian and Russian was released in Eastern Europe with reasonable success, the English version, Years and Seconds, followed a year later with more popular audience feedback, although the meanings of several songs had to be altered to fit English lyrics.
+Concerts have been held by the band in Western Europe and they continue to gain popularity in the United Kingdom due to their similarity to Beirut.